zimfw/git/README.md

   * `Gm` joins two or more development histories together.
   * `Gma` aborts the conflict resolution, and reconstructs the pre-merge state.
   * `Gmc` continues the merge after conflicts are resolved.
-  * `GmC` performs the merge but does not commit.
+  * `GmC` performs a merge but does not commit.
   * `GmF` creates a merge commit even if the merge could be resolved as a fast-forward.
+  * `Gms` performs a squash merge but does not commit.
-  * `GmS` performs the merge and GPG-signs the resulting commit.
+  * `GmS` performs a merge and GPG-signs the resulting commit.
   * `Gmv` verifies the GPG signature of the tip commit of the side branch being merged.
   * `Gmt` runs the merge conflict resolution tools to resolve conflicts.